-Pet owners will come into contact with your animal rescue at your animal rescue's pet food bank.
+Pet owners will come into contact with your animal rescue's volunteers at your animal rescue's pet food bank.

-This is the perfect opportunity for your animal rescue to educate pet owners in your community on pet nutrition.
+This is the perfect opportunity for your team to educate pet owners in your community on pet nutrition.

 There's a lot of other information that your animal rescue's volunteers can also share with pet owners at your pet food bank.